liuyehcf/BlogSource/_posts/Netty-NioEventLoop源码剖析.md

             if (runAllTasksFrom(taskQueue)) {
                 ranAtLeastOne = true;
             }
-        } while (!fetchedAll); // keep on processing until we fetched all scheduled tasks.
+        } while (!fetchedAll); //keep on processing until we fetched all scheduled tasks.

         if (ranAtLeastOne) {
             lastExecutionTime = ScheduledFutureTask.nanoTime();